cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

     show version
     ```
     If you would like to explore more we've included a short [SONiC CLI command reference](https://github.com/cisco-asp-web/LTRMSI-3000/blob/main/lab_4/sonic_cli_reference.md)

-   **Control Plane**: SONiC leverages the open-source [Free Range Routing](https://frrouting.org/)(FRR) routing stack for its Control Plane.
-Currently the only supported routing protocol is BGP, however, FRR supports ISIS and OSPF, so someday in the future we could see SONiC incorporating those protocols as well.

-   The *docker ps* output above included a container named **bgp**.
-In reality this is FRR running as a container.

 5. Access **leaf00's** FRR/BGP container via *vtysh*
     ```